dfyockey/RomanDigital/README.md

 ![Landscape screenshot of phone showing system bars and RomanDigital app displaying time as IV:XIV with toolbar containing gear and info icons](/.github/images/Screenshot_20240809_161416_RomanDigital.jpg)

-RomanDigital further includes features believed to be unique over other Roman digital clock apps known to exist or to have existed, including:
+RomanDigital further includes features believed to be unique over other Roman digital clock Android apps known to exist or to have existed, including:
 * Choice between centered display and display aligned with a fixed separator
 * AM/PM indicator integrated into the time display, such that the separator is displayed as "·" for AM and ":" for PM: